Index Scientific Psychic

 Correlation between cancer deaths and smoking

-Steps to Prevent Cancer
+How to Prevent Cancer

 The onset of cancer usually takes a long time, but after it develops, it may spread very fast.
 Twenty years may elapse before a smoker starts showing signs of cancer.
 To prevent or reduce the chance of cancer, it is necessary to avoid exposure to harmful chemicals, radiation, and viruses, while maintaining good nutrition to keep the immune system working optimally.
 This can be summarized by three rules:

-- Don't smoke cigarettes or chew tobacco.
+- Don't smoke cigarettes.
 The major cause of lung cancer is smoking.
 Tobacco smoke has many carcinogenic chemicals.
 You can reduce this risk by not smoking and by avoiding bars and smoky places where you can be exposed to second-hand smoke.
-Lung cancer may also be caused by inhaling asbestos dust.
-Asbestos was used as an insulating material in old buildings.
-Avoid dusty home remodeling or construction jobs that may expose you to asbestos particles.
+The smoke from solid fuels, such as coal or wood used for cooking, and the smoke from burning incense also increase the risk of developing cancers of the upper respiratory tract.
+Learn how to quit smoking.

 Melanoma